Monday, September 8, 2008

 I'm running a fairly stock Tippman A5.
 It's always been a great marker for me and I've never had a problem with it.
 All in all the A5 has been fairly reliable.
 The only thing that I never really liked with the A5 was the stock grip.
 I realize it's design is based on the MP5 but I never really liked the look of the real-steel versions vertical grip either.
 It's a bit long, not so dynamic looking and I've always felt that it was too compact (close to the trigger frame) which doesn't give me lots of leverage to keep the marker steady while lining up a bead on a target.

 I tried out a number of different grips but couldn't find anything that was quite what I was looking for.
 So I built my own!
-I like to call it the Tactical Operations A5 Foregrip. or Tac-Ops A5FG. :P (Things always sound better abbreviated!)

-The Tac-Ops.
-A5FG. is based on a combination of different real world concepts including:
+My custom foregrip is based on a combination of different real world concepts including:

 hand ergonomics, anti-fatigue, balance, leverage, compactness and mechanical simplicity.

-The Tac-Ops.
-A5FG. is for players that don't shoot until they've actually got a shot!
+It's for players that don't shoot until they've actually got a shot!
 Players that like to prefer to hit their targets BEFORE reloading a 200 round hopper!
 My grip gives me a more solid hold of my marker while allowing me to get low to the ground and the wider hand position gives me more leverage and better aim.
 Of course your aim is totally up to you!
 Not as easy with your hand on the stock vertical grip or just grabbing onto barrel or little "nub" on the front of the A5 receiver halves.
-Whichleads me to another reason I made the A5FG.
+Which leads me to another reason I made the grip.
 I really don't like the little "nub" on the front of the A5 so I covered it up!

 If I'm inclined to lie prone, my new grip is perfect for that too.

-If you use a gas-through magazine on your A5, most of, if not all air-through designs will work with the A5FG as it's mounted far forward.
-The grip requires the use of the stock A5 foregrip bolt and mounting hole, therefore if you're using any other gear that requires the use of that forward mounting point, you'll have to remove it in order to use the Tac-Ops A5FG.
+If I use a gas-through magazine on my A5, most of, if not all air-through designs will work with the grip as it's mounted far forward.
+The grip requires the use of the stock A5 foregrip bolt and mounting hole, therefore if I need any other gear that requires the use of that forward mounting point, it needs to be removed in order to use that mounting point.

-It's also important to note that the A5FG uses your existing mounting bolt from the stock A5 grip WITHOUT the lock washer.
-Simply remove your stock grip, pop out the bolt, remove the lock washer and insert the bolt into the A5FG, it's a tight fit and may require screwing in with your proper sized allen key before attaching to the marker.
+I also designed it to work with the existing mounting bolt from the stock A5 grip WITHOUT the lock washer.
+All I do is pop out the bolt, remove the lock washer and insert the bolt into the grip.
+It's a tight fit but it works well and hasn't become loose in a game yet.

 Thanks for reading. "happy tagging"